HelpBot Assistant

 }

-</script>You can refer to our Vue PDF Viewer feature tour page for its groundbreaking feature representations.
-You can also explore our Vue PDF Viewer example to understand how it explains the core features of the PDF Viewer.
+Explore the Vue PDF Viewer feature tour page for comprehensive feature demonstrations.
+You can also review the Vue PDF Viewer example to understand the core features of the PDF Viewer.